IngloriousCoderz/react-property-grid/README.md

 Heavily inspired by [Treema](http://codecombat.github.io/treema/), this React component takes a [JSON Schema](https://spacetelescope.github.io/understanding-json-schema/) and optional default JSON data to provide a powerful and performant hierarchical grid dynamically.

-This project is a WIP: some useful functionalities such as input validation are not there yet, but hopefully they will soon!
+This project is a WIP: some important features are not there yet, but hopefully they will soon!

 ![screenshot]()